AreaFiftyLAN/lancie-frontend/data/faq.md

 ### What does the event look like this year?

-As you can probably imagine AreaFiftyLAN will be pretty depended on the corona measures at the time.
+As you can probably imagine AreaFiftyLAN will be pretty dependent on the corona measures at the time.
 We will try our utmost best to host a physical AreaFiftyLAN.
 However, there could be some changes if there is a maximum capacity per hall.
 If no physical event is allowed, we switch to an online event.
 We will make sure we plan ahead as far as possible and have a proper back-up plan, as well as keep you updated.

 ### Is there a minimum age to participate?